atsumoto/atsumoto.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD student at Nagoya University.
-I'm working within [the Dialogue System Research Group](https://www.ds.is.i.nagoya-u.ac.jp/), under the guidance of Prof. [Ryuichiro Higashinaka](https://scholar.google.com/citations?user=ycBiJn8AAAAJ).
-My research interests lie in task-oriented dialogue systems, reinforcement learning, and natural language processing.
+I am Atsumoto Ohashi, a Ph.D. candidate in Informatics at Nagoya University, with a primary research focus on dialogue systems.
+My work has centered on optimizing task-oriented dialogue systems through the integration of NLP and reinforcement learning (RL) techniques.
+Recently, my research interests have expanded to spoken language models and full-duplex spoken dialogue systems for real-time and more natural conversational experiences.

-My CV can be found [here (PDF)](CV-ohashi-20250923.pdf).
+My CV can be found [here (PDF)](CV-atsumoto-20251222.pdf).

 Education
 ======